Duluth, Minnesota: 20th century

-Retired Duluth News Tribune columnist and journalist Jim Heffernan writes that his mother "recalled an overnight vigil watching out the window of their small home on lower Piedmont Avenue with her father, her younger sisters having gone to sleep, ready to be evacuated to the waterfront should the need arise.
+Tragedy struck again when the 1918 Cloquet Fire ravaged northeastern Minnesota, including the Duluth area.
+It remains the deadliest natural disaster in Minnesota history.
+The fire destroyed numerous rural communities, leaving hundreds dead and thousands homeless.
+The Duluth Minnesota National Guard unit was deployed to battle the fire and assist survivors.
+Retired Duluth News Tribune columnist and journalist Jim Heffernan wrote that his mother "recalled an overnight vigil watching out the window of their small home on lower Piedmont Avenue with her father, her younger sisters having gone to sleep, ready to be evacuated to the waterfront should the need arise.
 The fire never made it that far down the hill, but devastated what is now Piedmont Heights, and, of course, a widespread area of Northeastern Minnesota."
 In the fire's aftermath, tens of thousands of people were left injured or homeless; many of the refugees fled into the city for aid and shelter.